'Survivor' Music Videos - The Dragonz

 Was there ever a point either during the game or after you got back where you regretted going on the show?

-Whom do you still talk, text, or email with the most from your seasons?
+Whom do you still talk, text, or email with the most from your season?

-If you could make one change to any aspect of your country’s version of Survivor, what would it be and why?
+If you could make one change to any aspect of Survivor, what would it be and why?

 Finally, would you play again if asked?